Treatment stops the spread of HIV

 People living with HIV can now live long, healthy, sexually active lives

 End HIV Oregon’s goal is to achieve 100% viral suppression for all people living with HIV in Oregon.
-With the help of HIV medications, taken as prescribed, people can maintain an undetectable viral load, which means they cannot transmit HIV to others.
+HIV medications taken as prescribed help people maintain an undetectable viral load.
+That means they cannot transmit HIV to others.

-Group of friends eating dinner and cheering with waters
+Group of friends eating dinner and cheersing with waters

 Treating HIV is essential

 HIV can be treated with antiretroviral therapy (ART).
 ART reduces the amount of HIV in the blood (the viral load).
-Reducing the viral load means people living with HIV can live longer, healthier lives and not transmit HIV to sex partners.
+Reducing viral load means people living with HIV can live longer, healthier lives.
+It means they can avoid transmitting HIV to sex partners.

 Undetectable=